python/python-docs-fr/README.rst

 If needed translations would be backported on the oldest versions by the `documentation team <https://www.python.org/dev/peps/pep-8015/#documentation-team>`.

+First, you need to find a file to work on.
+You can use `potodo
+<https://github.com/seluj78/potodo>`.
+Install it (``pip install
+potodo`` in a venv) and then run the command `potodo` in your cloned fork.
+From the list it spits out, you can choose any file that is not reserved.
+We recommend not starting with a file from ``c-api` as it is very technical.

+Once you've choosen a file, please open an issue telling you're working on it, to block someone from working on it.

 Now you're ready to start a work session, each time you'll start a new task, start here:

 .. code-block:: bash

-    # First, you need to find a file to work on.
-You can use `potodo <https://github.com/seluj78/potodo>`.
-    # Install it and then run the command `potodo` in your cloned fork.
-    # From the list it spits out, you can choose any file that is not reserved.
-We recommend not starting
-    # with a file from `c-api as` it is very technical.

     # To work, we'll need a branch, based on an up-to-date (freshly fetched)
     # upstream/3.7 branch, let's say we'll work on glossary so we name